wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 ### Enable and Disable AWS Integrations

 We automatically disable integrations that are experiencing errors due to invalid credentials.
-To enable an integration after the credential has been corrected or to manually disable an integration:
+To enable an integration after the credentials have been corrected or to manually disable an integration:

-1. In your product instance, click **Integrations** on the toolbar.
+1. In your service instance, click **Integrations** on the toolbar.
 1. In the **Featured** section, click the **Amazon Web Services** tile.
 1. On the **Overview** tab search for the instance that you want to enable or disable.
 1. In the row that contains the integration that you want to enable or disable, click the ellipsis icon, and select an option.